Sites where Germans killed Jews are dedicated in Poland

 “If you don’t have a person to lead you to the grave, all those fancy tools are useless,” she said.

-Nieradko says the sites of graves are found largely thanks to the testimony of the eyewitnesses.
+Nieradko said the sites of graves are found largely thanks to the testimony of the eyewitnesses.
 Their memories are often preserved by children and grandchildren.

 Exhumations are never carried out because Judaism teaches that human remains are sacred and must not be touched.